E1ila/FarmLog/README.md

 ![Preview 4](https://github.com/E1ila/FarmLog/blob/master/Preview4.png)

 ### Changes
+* 1.16
+    * Options screen!
+You can now configure FarmLog to your liking.
+Write `/fl` or Shift+Click the minimap button to see the option screen.
 * 1.15.2
     * Counting rank kill count, instead of player names.
 This will reduce overload on the log and display more relevant information in later weeks, when we have higher ranks.
     * Starting  a new session now resets session time